Daniel Canónico: First Division

-1941 Baseball World Cup
+1941 Amateur World Series

 By 1941, Canónico joined the Venezuelan pre-selection baseball team, then was added to the National Team roster for the Fourth Amateur World Series to be played in the month of October.
 The AWSB featured a nine-team tournament, which was held at La Tropical Stadium in the city of Havana.
 This was the fourth edition of the tournament, which was won by the Cuban squad in 1939 and 1940.
 As a result, the local team became a huge favorite before the tournament started.
 The Venezuelan team prevailed in six of its seven games, with its only defeat coming to the Dominican Republic, and had to face the undefeated Cuban team in the last game of the schedule.
 Canónico, who had won three of the six victories of his team, was slated to pitch that game and ended up throwing a five-hit, 4–1 victory against Cuba, a disappointing final for more than 30,000 people gathered at La Tropical.
 With both clubs tied at 7–1 after more than two weeks of play, the visitors to settle proudly for the result.
 Nevertheless, the overconfident Cubans insisted on an extra playoff game in order to decide an only winner and even allowed a three-day break, which permitted Canónico to rest his arm for one final showdown encounter.
 Significantly, Canónico had claimed all four of his starts in the preliminary round and posted a very solid 1.69 ERA across 32 innings of work.
 As a result, the decisive game was played on October 22, 1941, and Canónico won a pitching duel against legendary star Conrado Marrero as Venezuela beat Cuba, 3–1, which originated great consequences for baseball pride in both countries.
 Shortly after the victory, the then Venezuelan President Isaías Medina Angarita issued an official decree instituting October 22 as National Sports Day in the country.
 For the fifth Amateur World Series, the Cuban national team was selected by a fan poll, and Marrero was the top vote-getter.
 The series featured a rematch between Marrero and Venezuela's Canónico.
 This time the Cubans won 8–0, and the Cuban team regained the Cup.